Here are the classes we offer — singles and couples are always welcome in any class!

 WALTZ

-Waltz 1: Beginning Waltz A and B
+Waltz 1: Beginning Waltz Essentials A and B

 Intermediate